abd-Mohsen/Barjees/README.md

 3. **Hard**: The computer uses the minimax algorithm (specifically, the expectiminimax variant) to predict all possible states by considering the worst-case scenario for its opponent (the player).
 It then selects the move that leads to the best outcome for itself.

-This game was developed as an assignment for a course at [Damascus University].
+This game was developed as an assignment for a course at Damascus University.
 The assignment aimed to demonstrate proficiency in implementing state space search algorithms and simple game logic.

 Feel free to explore the source code and contribute to the project if you'd like!